Find Affordable College Courses

 127 Yearly Graduations

 The 18th most popular school in the country for health care management majors who are seeking their bachelor's degree is Sam Houston State University.
 Each year, around 21,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,856 per year, while in-state graduate students, on average, pay $5,765 per year.
-For the 2020-2021 academic year, 127 bachelor's degrees were handed out to health care management majors at SHSU.
-Of these students, 91% were women and 54% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 127 people received their bachelor's degree in health care management from SHSU.
+About 83% of this group were women, and 60% were students from an underrepresented racial-ethnic group.

 #19